 Notable smartphones that run on these set chipsets are mostly the Infinix Smart lineups, and sometimes, even the Hot lineups.

-So when next you see a smartphone running on a Mediatek chipset, you should be able to tell what range that smartphone belongs, by just knowing what group of Mediatek chipsets that the processor belongs to.
+So when next you see a smartphone running on a MediaTek chipset, you should be able to tell what range or class that smartphone belongs to, by just knowing the type of MediaTek chipset that is running inside it.

-Don’t leave without sharing this article if you enjoyed reading it, and as always, I’ll see all tomorrow, #Peace Out.
+So kindly give this article a thumbs up by sharing it if you found it educative, and as always, I’ll see you all tomorrow, #Peace Out.